Paris Hilton Rocks A Teeny ‘Barbie’ Pink Bikini In St. Barts

-Paris Hilton might be 37-years-old, but she’s still a Barbie girl at heart.
-As previously reported by The Inquisitr, Paris recently headed to the French Caribbean island of St. Barts to celebrate the marriage of her younger brother Barron to socialite Tessa Gräfin von Walderdorff.
+Paris Hilton might be 37 years old, but she’s still a Barbie girl at heart.
+As previously reported by the Inquisitr, Paris recently headed to the French Caribbean island of St. Barts to celebrate the marriage of her younger brother Barron to socialite Tessa Grafin von Walderdorff.
 The couple’s choice of a tropical locale for their destination wedding provided ample opportunity for Paris to show off some of her favorite swimsuits, including a two-piece that wouldn’t be out of place in Barbie’s closet.

 On Monday, Paris Hilton took to Instagram to share yet another snapshot that was taken on the sandy shore of one of St. Barts’ many scenic beaches.
 In her latest envy-inducing image, the toned and tanned hotel heiress is sunning herself on a comfy outdoor couch while she gazes up at the sky.
 Paris is rocking a bubblegum pink bikini with a triangle top and bottoms that tie on the sides.
 She’s also wearing a white sequined swimsuit coverup, which is color-coordinated with her oval sunglasses.